kirkoov/foodgram/README.md

 # Foodgram
-Both a recipe website & a shopping list service for you to never forget what you need to buy to cook that fancy meal you've heard or seen, featuring its interface in English or
-Russian thanks to `rosetta`.
-This is my main project to showcase my skills as a
+Both a recipe website & a shopping list service for you to never forget what you need to buy to cook that fancy meal you've heard or seen.
+The project can be tweaked to either an English or Russian interface thanks to `rosetta` and it showcases my skills as a
-Python backend developer able to docker & pytest a Django/DRF project.
-At present, I'm still on it with more tests to go, since my goal is 'to cover it all'.
+Python backend developer able to docker & pytest a Django/DRF + React coupling.
+At
+present, I'm on more tests for it to get 100% coverage.
 Please find in the description below the tools and stack used and the motivation behind the project.
 Made with ❤️ on the